cedricschwyter/spacey/README.md

 cargo run --release -q -- -f ws/hello_world.ws
 ```

-*data extrapolated from single-instruction benchmark (`cargo bench`), which executes a single `PushStack` instruction.
+*data extrapolated from single-instruction benchmark (`cargo bench`), which executes a single `PushStack` followed by an `Exit` instruction.
 Benchmark run on a single Intel i7-7700K CPU core clocked at 5.1 GHz.
 This measurement is statistically significant because it was made with the `criterion.rs` statistical benchmarking suite